Who was the lowest seed to win the NCAA Tournament?

 First-round pairings are decided by placing the best team in the region against the lowest club (No. 1 vs. No. 16) in an effort to reward superior teams.
 The next highest number versus the next lowest (No. 2 versus No. 15), and so forth.
 This implies that, theoretically, the first seed in the bracket gets the easiest initial matchup.

-Also read about What is March Maddness?
+Also read: What is March Madness?

 Other National Champions that weren’t Seed No. 1

-The top seeds have mostly controlled the championship-winning teams since the field was increased to 64 teams.
+The top seeds have controlled the championship-winning teams since the field was increased to 64 teams.
 There have been 23 national champions who began the tournament as one of the top seeds, with only 13 from any other seed.
 Every national winner who wasn't the first seed is as follows:

 YearChampionOpponent